vldbss-2021/vldb-2021-labs/tinykv/README.md

 The whole project is a skeleton code for a kv server and a scheduler server at initial, and you need to finish the core logic step by step:

-- Project1: build a standalone key-value server
+- Lab 1
-- Project2: build a high available key-value server with Raft
+  - Build a standalone key-value server
-- Project3: support multi Raft group and balance scheduling on top of Project2
+  - Build a high available key-value server with Raft
-- Project4: support distributed transaction on top of Project3
+- Lab 2: Support distributed transaction on top of Project3

 **Important note: This course is still in developing, and the document is incomplete.** Any feedback and contribution is greatly appreciated.
 Please see help wanted issues if you want to join in the development.